 - How much does a fraternity or sorority cost?

 Like any opportunity for involvement in college, there is a financial commitment associated with a joining or sorority.
 The costs go toward the Inter/National fees, chapter operating expenses, and social functions.
 Financial obligations differ among individual chapters.
-New member can expect to pay higher dues their first semester than in subsequent ones.
+New members can expect to pay higher dues their first semester than in subsequent ones.
 Dues range from $400-$1500 depending on the organization and semester.
-Additional costs throughout the semester will go toward chapter pictures, gifts, t-shirts, etc. While your student is participating in the recruitment process, make sure they asks about the financial obligations of membership.
+Additional costs throughout the semester will go toward chapter pictures, gifts, t-shirts, etc. While your student is participating in the recruitment process, make sure they ask about the financial obligations of membership.

 - Is my student guaranteed membership?